 • • •

-He started, perhaps inauspiciously enough, by “taxing the rich”: levying a tax on assorted outward signs of wealth.
-Initially, this meant luxury goods, servants, and large tracts of land…and then later, things like doors and windows.
-After catching flak for this approach, he worked his way even further down the rabbit hole by ordering all gold and silverware melted down and added to the nation’s coffers.
+He started by levying a tax on, essentially, things associated with wealth: luxury goods, servants, large tracts of land…and, as he spun further down the rabbit hole, doors and windows.
+Then he ordered all gold and silverware melted and added to the nation’s coffers.
 Then he instituted still further taxes.
-The wealthy hated him for curbing their conspicuous consumption, the lower classes hated him because they were starving to death.
+The wealthy hated him, for curbing their conspicuous consumption; the poor hated him because they were starving to death.
+The term “Silhouette” came to be associated with miserliness, and he was called “the next Machiavelli.”

-It was topped with the modestly-named Tucker Turret.
-The turret itself was a success, and showed up in PT boats and B-29 bombers.
 Following the war, with the “Big Three” automakers making no effort to produce new car designs, Tucker saw an opportunity to develop something fresh and new.
 Inarguably, he did exactly that; the arguable part is whether it was the work of a crazed genius, insane madman, or the doomed concept of a man in over his head.